Part of the Fractional Leadership series

 Score their answers before the call.
 If they score below 18, save yourself the meeting.

-If you're looking for a fractional product operator who scores above 22, book a diagnostic.
+If you are looking for a fractional product operator who scores above 22, book a diagnostic.

 Frequently Asked Questions